 Help to save the number of babies lost every day

-Every 5 hours in Australia, a family is faced with the loss of a baby, faced with a loss that the heart was never made for.
+Every 4 hours in Australia, a family is faced with the loss of a baby, faced with a loss that the heart was never made for, that is 6 babies a day.
 We all need to join together to work harder at doing whatever is needed to reduce this number.
 In 2017 my husband and I lost our son, unexpectedly, at 38 weeks during labour, a transvaginal ultrasound at 20 weeks would have helped to save his life.
 More about that later, for now let me explain...

 At 18-20 weeks a pregnant woman undergoes a morphology scan - this scan looks for abnormalities in the baby's structural development and growth and also checks the position of the placenta.
 It is classed as the most important ultrasound in a pregnancy...yet it is unable to pick up a high number of other serious issues and conditions in pregnancy.
 Whilst the morphology scan is detailed, if the technology is available to have a more detailed and in-depth scan, one that can pick up a long list of issues and concerns then why isn't is standard medical practice?!